 for "kissing") a wall while hanging upside down from the castle tower.
 All this to get the "gift of the gab", as Irish eloquence is being commonly called.
 Meaning you'll talk a lot of Blarney afterwards.
 The Blarney stone once made it into the top rankings of the world's most unhygienic visitor attractions ...

 Ever since 1984 this bottlenose dolphin has been behaving decidedly unnaturally and thus become a godsend for the residents of Dingle.
 An Daingean

 , as the town is officially called, has taken to building a Fungi-industry like a duck to water.
-And the more trusting tourists assume that Fungi's behavior is natural, with sometimes painful consequences: In 2005 an enthusiastic German tourist was hospitalized after a disgruntled (unnamed) dolphin rammed him at high speed, hitting below the belt.
+And the more trusting tourists assume that Fungi's behaviour is natural, with sometimes painful consequences: Since 2005 a number of enthusiastic tourists have been hospitalized after disgruntled (and often unnamed) dolphins rammed them at high speed, usually hitting with perfect marksmanship below the belt.

-Sir Cornelius O'Brien built this tower right on the Cliffs of Moher
+Sir Cornelius O'Brien built his tower right on the Cliffs of Moher